Gain-Scheduling Controller Synthesis for Nested Systems with Full Block Scalings: Analysis for various interconnections

 \section{Analysis for various interconnections}

 For all the plant/controller classes $\Gc_i$/$\Kc_i$ in Sec.~\ref{secvi}, we now present the precise problem formulation and the corresponding analysis conditions in parallel to Secs.~II.A - II.~C. Also for the closed-loops with $\Gc_i$/$\Kc_i$, the $\Hz$-criterion can be formulated as in Problem~\ref{problem1}.
-Instead, to illustrate the flexibility to handle multiple objectives, the subsequent results are shown for $\Hi$-design with a bound on the $L_2$-gain as an objective for linear time-varying systems (see \cite{scherer2000} for a precise definition). \begin{prob} If $G(\De)\in\Gc_i$, find a controller $K(\De)\in\Kc_i$ such that the controlled LFR (\ref{eq3}) is well-posed, stable, and, for $x_e(0)=0$, the squared $L_2$-gain of $w_p\to z_p$ is smaller than some given $\ga>0$ for all $\De\in\mathbf{\De}$. \end{prob}
+Instead, to illustrate the flexibility to handle multiple objectives, the subsequent results are shown for $\Hi$-design with a bound on the $L_2$-gain as an objective for linear time-varying systems (see \cite{scherer2000} for a precise definition).